- Arts and Design

 The museum began as a non-profit in 1960 with the help of Barry Goldwater and H K Machennan.
 In addition to displaying paintings by Western artists such as Lon Megargee, the museum has a fine collection of saddles, spurs, lariats, saddlebags, and other Western memorabilia from rodeo cowboys, as well as Hollywood cowboys and those heroes of the West, the working cowboys.
 A favorite display is Gene Autrey's saddle and silver tack.

 There is a fine series of historical dioramas, a rock and mineral collection and downstairs there is a life-sized replica of a Western town.
 The displays include many antiques in their appropriate settings such as a kitchen, a parlor, a drugstore, a saloon and so on.
 In the new addition building, visitors will see Native American artifacts as well as a fine display of items from the many guest ranches that operated in the Wickenburg area.

 A favorite event that is now in its 11th year is the Cowgirl Up show that includes 58 women's Western artists.
 The show includes all medias and is a major fundraiser for the museum.
 The show runs from mid-March through the first or second week of May.
 I've attended the past six years and have been delighted to see how popular the show is and how many pieces displayed have been sold.

 The Museum continues to receive great ratings on the popular travel web sites, so someone else out there still appreciates Western art like I do.

-The Museum has a website, is located at 21 N Frontier Street, and is open M-Sat 10-5 and Sun.
+The Museum has a website with information on current exhibits, upcoming exhibits, volunteering, special events and membership.
+Dos Caballeros Museum is located at 21 N Frontier Street, and is open M-Sat 10-5 and Sun.
 12-5.
 It is closed on major holidays.
 Be sure to check out the wonderful items in their Museum store.